Khadi: Origin

-In 1921, Gandhi went to Chandina Upazila in Comilla, Bangladesh, to inspire local weavers and consequently in the greater Comilla region, weaving centers were developed in Mainamati, Muradnagar, Gauripur and Chandina.
+In 1921, Gandhi went to Chandina Upazila in Comilla, Bangladesh, to inspire local weavers and consequently in the greater Comilla region, weaving centres were developed in Mainamati, Muradnagar, Gauripur and Chandina.

-Khadi in post-independence India
+In post-independence India

 In 1948, India recognized the role of rural cottage industries in its Industrial Policy Resolution.
 In 1948, Shri Ekambernathan invented amber charkha.
 The All India Khadi & Village Industries Board (AIKVIB) was set up in January 1953 by the Government of India.
 In 1955 it was decided that a statutory body, the Khadi and Village Industries Commission (KVIC), should replace the Board and the KVIC Act was passed in 1956, which brought the KVIC into existence as a statutory organisation the following year.

 After Independence, the government reserved some types of textile production, such as towel manufacturing for the handloom sector, which resulted in a deskilling of traditional weavers and a boost for the power loom sector.
 Private sector enterprises have been able to make handloom weaving somewhat remunerative and the government also continues to promote the use of Khadi through various initiatives.

 Prime Minister Narendra Modi during Khadi Utsav (27 Aug 2022), said "Khadi was ignored after Independence due to which weavers in the country suffered" and asserted that khadi is a movement to help the poor, and further claimed that the KVIC is a statutory organisation engaged in promoting and developing khadi and village industries.

 Muslin (khadi) in Bangladesh

-The Pakistan government saw khadi as emblematic of the ideology of Congress that had led the non-cooperation movement, so khadi organisations like the Noakhali Ambika Kalinganga Charitable (NAKC) Trust, started on Gandhi's visit in 1946, were discouraged.
-Pakistan prime minister Firoz Khan Noon (1957–58), who remained Governor of East Pakistan (1950-1953) was liberal towards khadi and established The Khadi and Cottage Industry Association in 1952.
-Sheikh Mujibur Rahman's historic 7 March speech of Bangabandhu refueled the momentum to produce khadi.
+The Pakistan government saw khadi as emblematic of the ideology of Congress that had led the non-cooperation movement, so khadi organisations like the Noakhali Ambika Kalinganga Charitable (NAKC) Trust, established during Gandhi's visit in 1946, were discouraged.
+Pakistan prime minister Firoz Khan Noon (1957–58), who served as Governor of East Pakistan from 1950 to 1953, was liberal towards khadi and established The Khadi and Cottage Industry Association in 1952.
+Sheikh Mujibur Rahman's historic 7 March speech of Bangabandhu refuelled the momentum to produce khadi.
 A sudden wave of demand persisted in Bangladesh for many years after the country's independence from Pakistan in 1971.
 In 1975, some years after the independence of Bangladesh, the NAKC trust was reformed and renamed the Gandhi Ashram Trust.

 Muslin was registered under Bangladesh as its geographical indication in 2020.

 The soft or refined khadi is known as muslin khadi.
 Researchers have tried to replicate muslin and identified phuti carpas as the variety from the DNA of cotton and from motifs used in making muslin sarees from Victoria & Albert Museum London of 1710 collection with 350 muslin sarees.